What You Won't Do For Love

 - Emily Dickinson

-This lyric poem is recited by Miriam at the end of the film.
-It connects to the film’s theme of hope as an empowering tool to contend with despair when faced with adversity.
+This lyric poem is recited by Miriam at the end of the play.
+It connects to the play’s theme of hope as an empowering tool to contend with despair when faced with adversity.

 02